11AN-CODE/Weather_API/README.md

 Authentication Fixes: Successfully resolved bugs in the login and registration process.
 The user's name is now correctly displayed on the dashboard after being fetched from the database.

 〰️Dashboard & EJS Templating: Corrected EJS syntax errors and a server-side route issue to correctly render the tasks page.
 The page now dynamically displays tasks using a simple loop.
+In Dashboard, there is the add task button we have created.

 🦋Front-end Enhancements: Added icons to the task list using Heroicons, which improves the user experience and prepares the application for future update and delete features.

 ##  📟Working on Task Page

-Making a page where the user can se what task they have created.
+Making a page where the user can see what task they have created.